 Simple Random Sampling vs. Stratified Random Sampling

-Simple random sampling – sometimes known as random selection – and stratified random sampling are both probability sampling procedures.
-The random selection in simple random sampling is meant to minimize bias.
-Thus, random selection ensures there is no bias and that the population group is represented entirely.
+Simple random sampling – sometimes known as random selection – and stratified random sampling are both statistical measuring tools.
+Using random selection will minimize bias, as each member of the population is treated equally with an equal likelihood of being sampled.

 Both simple and stratified random sampling entails sampling without replacement since they do not allow each case’s sample back into the sampling frame.

 Overall, simple random sampling is more robust than stratified random sampling, especially when a population has too many differences to be categorized.